Lists

 Mapping from foreach datatree Mapping datapills from the Foreach datatree

-The second Add inventory item step uses the second line:
+This ensures each Add inventory item step uses the next line in the CSV.

 Recipe with direct mapping from list Example of a recipe with INCORRECT (direct) mapping from list instead of from the Repeat step.
 Example recipe (opens new window)